elmerihyvonen/21-card-game/README.md

 # 21 card game

-This is a implementation of card game 21 (Blackjack).
+Implementation of card game 21 (Blackjack).
 User interaction is handled by console.

 ## Rules